HenSch90/SiD/Modul-F3_Mobilität.md

 it1: (akontdeust): … deutschen Studierenden?

-it2: (akonteust): … Studierenden aus anderen Ländern Europas?

-it3: (akontneust): … Studierenden aus Ländern außerhalb Europas?
+it2: (akontneust): … internationalen Studierenden?

 st: